willpuckett/Swoon/README.md

 ### **Flip**

-A flippable variant for hand-soldering, like the original half-swept. **Flip** is also the most cost conscious variant—about $7.60 to get 5 of the boards produced, enough for 2 full keyboads and a nice... coaster?
+A flippable variant [[flip](/jlcpcb/swoon_FLIP.zip)] for hand-soldering, like the original half-swept. **Flip** is also the most cost conscious variant—about
+$7.60 to get 5 of the boards produced, enough for 2 full keyboads and a nice... coaster?
 You'll need to solder the upward facing jumpers on each half under the Xiao before use.

+Use LIR1254 battery only.

 #### BOM